-Substance Abuse Disorder can affect people from any community.
+Substance use disorder, sometimes known as substance abuse, can affect people from any community.
 It is a growing epidemic as people use and abuse drugs and alcohol.
 However, for some communities, alcoholism and drug abuse can be more invasive.
-The LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, and Queer Plus) community deals with a lot of discrimination.
+The LGBTQ+ (lesbian, gay, bisexual, transgender, and queer-plus) community deals with a lot of discrimination.
 This pressure makes them more vulnerable to substance abuse disorders.
 The National Survey of Drug Use and Health defines adults and teenagers within this community as the “sexual minority.”
 The survey noted in 2015, LGBTQ+ adults were more than twice as likely than heterosexual adults to have used any illicit drug in the past year.

 Substance Abuse Disorder Affecting the LGBTQ+ Community

 The LGBTQ+ community faces constant adversity.
 There is still a battle happening to receive equal rights in the workplace and at home.
 The good thing is that change is happening slowly but surely.
 However, while they fight for their freedoms, they are also dealing with a war on substance abuse.
 SAMHSA (Substance Abuse and Mental Health Services Administration) noted that 2.1 million LGB people over the age of 18 have a substance abuse disorder.
 There are approximately 8 million adults who identify as LGBTQ+ in the United States.
 Over a fourth of adults who identify as LGBTQ+ have struggled with substance abuse.